TheBoringDuo/TelegramManagementBot/README.md

 ```

 You can create the handler like the other ones in the file.

+This bot is based on that api: https://python-telegram-bot.readthedocs.io/en/stable/

 The configuration process is simplified as much as possible.